B2B vs DTC Fulfillment: Key Operational Differences for Ecommerce Brands

 ## Signs Your Current Setup Is Misaligned

-You are probably feeling channel-mix strain if any of these are happening:
+You are probably feeling channel-mix strain if several of these are happening:

 - wholesale shipments interrupt normal parcel flow,